oselvar/c4/README.md

 ### OpenAPI

-Register OpenAPI specs with the `registerOpenApiComponents` method.
+Register OpenAPI specs with the `addOpenApiComponents` method.

 Add a Middleware to record calls.